George Tillman Jr.: Men of Honor

-Tillman's next big hit was his film, Men of Honor, starring Oscar-winning actors Robert De Niro, and Cuba Gooding Jr. Tillman was inspired to do this film after seeing F. Gary Gray in The Negotiator (1998) because he realized there were little to no opportunities for African American directors to work with big time stars and he wanted to change that.
+Tillman's next big hit was his film, Men of Honor, starring Robert De Niro, and Cuba Gooding Jr. Tillman was inspired to do this film after seeing F. Gary Gray in The Negotiator (1998) because he realized there were little to no opportunities for African American directors to work with big time stars and he wanted to change that.
 When Tillman first got his hands on the script while he was editing Soul Food, he was very impressed by it.
 "I think a great script is when you have a great other world—a world that other people can explore and other people don't know about—and that script had that."

 It was Tillman's first time experience being an African American director "working in a white film world."
 When working with De Niro and Gooding, Tillman felt a bit intimidated because he knew both were big stars.
 He knew De Niro could take up to fifty takes and knew from his research that he looks to the director to possess all the answers.
 "I remember I called him one day and I said, 'Bob, I wanna know how you like to work on a set because I wanna make it easy for you.'
 And he told me, 'I like what you did with Soul Food, you won't have any problems with me,'" according to Tillman.
 In regard to Gooding, he knew that he always had to know the back-story to his character.
 Tillman enjoyed what Gooding presented in his first film, Boyz n the Hood, and wanted to incorporate that persona.
 Tillman really had to do his research on both actors in order to achieve the direction he was going for in the film.
 "It all depends on a person, on an actor, and it's my job to figure those things out."

 Tillman's transition between Soul Food and Men of Honor was challenging.
 Tillman was not used to all the visual effects that Men of Honor possessed.
 He also had a problem dealing with the crew because he felt that he had to prove himself.
 "Right away you have to let everyone know that you know what you're doing.
 That has to be done right away," Tillman said.
 The second hardest part for Tillman was shooting everything in a specific number of days.
 "There were times when I was shooting four and five scenes a day, because they try to put so much in the schedule."
 Tillman knew there was a lot to be done especially since the film cost $32 million to produce.
 Tillman also had to take into account of shooting under water and on top of the water.
 However, Tillman prevailed through all the obstacles came out proud with the overall product.

 On November 10, 2000, Men of Honor was released in theaters.
 Men of Honor turned out to be a success especially oversees.
 The film generated $85 million.